auoie/twitch-vods/NOTES.md

 ## TODO

-- If the scraper crashes, keep it going by maintaining an infinite for loop.
+- I'm maintaining an infinite for loop.
+  I should check if all the goroutines are closed using some tool to inspect the program internals.
 - Return VOD to VODs list if it is still live using the GraphQL client to check.
   Alternatively, when a live vod is fetched, check if it's in the old vod queue.
 If it's there, remove it from the old vod queue.